 Licenses and Certifications: Licensed Professional Land Surveyor in the State of Oklahoma.
 Valid state driver's license and satisfactory motor vehicle record.

 Skills: Efficient, accurate, and complete disposition of survey projects.
 Relating technical written information to drawings.
-Performing mathematical computations utilizing trigonometry, geometry and algebra.
+Performing computations utilizing trigonometry, geometry, algebra and current computer programs.
 Using computer-aided drafting and design (CADD) software for plotting, tracing, and preparing topographical information, routine maps and engineering plans.
 Analytical abilities to interpret data, recognize discrepancies contained in data, and correct or determine the cause of discrepancies.
 Interpersonal skills necessary to effectively lead subordinates, resolve minor complaints, and deal with day to day occurrences.
-Oral and written communication.
+Oral and written communication skills sufficient to adequately coordinate with City of Norman staff and the general public.

-Duties and Responsibilities: Reads and reviews various codes, journals, technical manuals, reports, legal documents and/or files in order to obtain information needed for assigned projects; records notes as required.
+Essential Functions: Signs and seals documents on City projects that require a licensed Land Surveyor.
+Performs surveys of public property to serve project needs.
+This may include boundary, topographic and design level surveys.
+Requires review of exiting plats and County and City records to ensure accuracy.
+Can also include preparation of legal descriptions for property acquisition.
+Reviews all plats submitted for subdivisions for accuracy prior to acceptance by staff for City Council consideration.
+Prepare legal descriptions for property and right of way acquisition and necessary.
+Stake right of way, property boundaries and easements for public projects and right of way acquisition.
+May be required to provide construction staking on some capital projects.
+Reads and reviews various codes, journals, technical manuals, reports, legal documents and/or files in order to obtain information needed for assigned projects; records notes as required.
 Reads and reviews engineering texts, charts, and graphs to determine applicable standards necessary to drafting projects.
-Summarizes the activities of the Survey and Design Section in a monthly report submitted to the City Council.
-Writes and interprets legal descriptions of property lines and boundaries for use in property dispositions or extension and easement placement; obtains information from plats, courthouse files, or actual physical field measurement.
-Serves in the capacity of Survey Crew Chief on field surveys; leads actions related to land surveying and field layout; trains crew members in the operation of survey equipment, and general surveying techniques.
+Writes, interprets and reviews legal descriptions of property lines and boundaries for use in property dispositions, acquisitions or extension and easement placement; obtains information from plats, courthouse files, or actual physical field measurement.
+Serves in the capacity of Survey Crew Chief on field surveys; leads actions related to land surveying and field layout; trains crewmembers in the operation of survey equipment, and general surveying techniques.
 Selects field equipment most appropriate for survey in order to obtain the most accurate measurements.
-Maintains notes, operates transits, levels, planimeters, camera, plumb bobs, and dip needles as needed during surveys to secure information necessary for plotting the survey area.
-Determines horizontal and vertical controls, elevations, depths, grades, and slopes of land for use in the drafting of plans of the area, locating construction markers, etc. Sets/replaces grade stakes, hubs, chaining pins, and ribbon for streets, curbs, sidewalks, parking lots, and water and sewer lines for use as construction/location markers.
+Maintains notes, operates global positioning system (GPS) equipment, total station, transits, levels, planimeters, camera, plumb bobs, and dip needles as needed during surveys to secure information necessary for plotting the survey area.
+Determines horizontal and vertical controls, elevations, depths, grades, and slopes of land and utilities for use in the drafting of plans of the area, locating construction markers, etc. Sets/replaces grade stakes, hubs, and ribbon for streets, curbs, sidewalks, parking lots, and water and sewer lines for use as construction/location markers.
 Drafts construction plans, specifications, proposals, and contracts for Public Works projects following the standard engineering and/or city guidelines and procedures as directed by the City Engineer, Capital Projects Engineers, and supervisor.
-Sketches freehand and/or draws plans for proposed construction projects and/or utility lines incorporating information from surveying notes; drafts into final form when approved by supervisor.
+Drafts plans for proposed construction projects and/or utility lines incorporating information from surveying notes; drafts into final form when approved by supervisor.
 Plots topographical information including plans, cross sections and profiles, and plots line locations and land use information as needed and for reference purposes.
 Performs mathematical computations with assembled data in order to transform information into desired form or project design requirements.
 Computes costs for routine construction to estimate total cost of projects considering all required work and materials.
 Confers with City personnel to exchange information concerning projects at hand.
-Answers questions from the general public relating to specific projects, problems, and general information.
+Answers questions from the public relating to specific projects, problems, and general information.
 Operates two-way radio to communicate from the field to the Engineering Division.
 Performs other related work as required.

 Working Conditions: Works in an office environment approximately 50% of the time and approximately 50% of the time is spent outside exposed to temperature extremes, dirt, dust, noise, etc.